 (Blais & Weber, 2006; Curry, 2014)

-Hello.
-Laila.
-I’m here to discuss my risk-taking profile and whether entrepreneurship is a good fit.
+Hello, Laila.
+I’m here to discuss my risk-taking profile and whether entrepreneurship is a good fit for me.

 Hello.
 We can review your risk-taking profile and use it to look at some ways you can use your results to your benefit.

-Yes, I’m willing to speak up for things I feel are important, even if they are risky.
+Yes, I’m willing to speak up for things I feel are important, even if my comments are risky.

-Great, because social risk-taking has the strongest correlation with entrepreneurial success!
+Great!
+Social risk-taking has the strongest correlation with entrepreneurial success.
 That is a strength you can use in promoting a business.
 You are similar in recreational risk-taking to entrepreneurs on average.
-However, your financial risk-taking was much lower than entrepreneurs on average.
-So, the financial aspects of entrepreneurship may feel risky for you.
+However, your financial risk-taking score was much lower than the average entrepreneur’s.
+So the financial aspects of entrepreneurship may feel risky for you.

-I think that is true.
-If something goes wrong socially, I can recover.
-And I do all right in risky recreational pursuits.
+I think that’s true.
+If something goes wrong socially, I can recover, and I do all right in risky recreational pursuits.
 But if I lose my money, I won’t be able to meet my family’s basic needs.
-You hear about small businesses failing fairly often so the risk seems real.
-Often finances seem out of my control.
+Small businesses fail fairly often, so the risk seems real.

-It’s good to get clear about where you stand with respect to each type of risk.
+It’s good to be clear about where you stand with respect to each type of risk.

 Does this mean I’m not cut out for entrepreneurship?

 Not necessarily.
-As I said, there are ways to legally protect your personal finances.
-You might prefer options that involve less personal financial risk, such as selling your idea.
+There are ways to legally protect your personal finances by separating them from the business.
+But I understand you may not want to invest a lot of effort and have it come to nothing since some businesses do fail.
+You might prefer options that involve less risk, such as selling your idea.

-I don’t like the idea of letting someone else develop my idea either.
+I don’t want to let someone else develop my idea either.

 Based on your survey responses, you most want to avoid complete uncertainty of finances and need some feeling of control over them.

 We often see more risk when we don’t understand something or lack the skills needed.
-Your willingness to take financial risks may change as you learn more financial skills.
+Your willingness to take financial risks may change as you gain more financial skills.

 That is true.
 I guess what I need to consider is whether I am willing to spend time developing more financial skills or want to put that time and effort into my science work.
-And are the potential rewards worth it if I branch off into business?
+I wonder whether the potential rewards are worth it if I branch out into business.

-That makes sense and makes the idea of entrepreneurship sound more like a possibility for me.
+That makes sense and makes the idea of entrepreneurship sound more like a possibility to me.